TobKed/contact_box/README.md

 # contact_box
 Contact box application written in Django

+## Run project
-### The app is configured to work with Postgres database and it's required to set the following environmental variables:
+#### The app is configured to work with PostgresSQL database and it's required to set the following environmental variables:
 * DJANGO_SECRET_KEY
 * DATABASE_NAME
 * DATABASE_USER